How To Use AI To Become a Better Writer

 9. Localize your content for different audiences

-Besides reformatting your content for different media or channels, you can also use AI to help you localize your writing.
+Besides reformatting your content for different media or channels, you can also use AI to help localize your writing.

 If you or your clients have a global audience, localization can help you better connect with readers, customers, and users in a variety of countries.